Georgios P. Georgiou: Research

-Georgiou uses statistical modeling and AI methods, including machine learning and deep learning, to study speech and language acquisition and to identify biomarkers for neurological conditions.
-He aims to optimize second language learning outcomes and to develop prognostic and diagnostic tools leveraging speech and language features to improve clinical research and practice.

-Georgiou has developed the Universal Perceptual Model (UPM), which supports a universal capacity to learn nonnative sounds across the lifespan and accounts for the difficulties of learners/listeners in the acquisition of nonnative speech sounds.
-The model creates predictions based on the acoustic and perceptual similarities of sounds and relies on the overlapping degrees of nonnative speech sounds in relation to native ones (complete overlapping, partial overlapping, nonoverlapping) to determine the discrimination of the former sounds.

-Georgiou has contributed to the area of developmental language disorder (DLD) by investigating the language abilities of children across perception and production, using experimental protocols, standardized assessments, and data-driven analyses.
-Moreover, he identified reliable behavioral markers of DLD (such as deficits in phonological discrimination, timing, and morphosyntactic accuracy).
-His work on atypical populations also includes speech acoustics in individuals with autism spectrum disorders (grant awarded by the Cyprus Research and Innovation Foundation; 2024–2026).

-He applied AI methods in speech and language, using machine learning – from classical models to deep networks – to model crosslanguage speech perception, build automated screening for language disorders, and detect learning gains after phonetic training.
-He also developed linguistic-feature methods to distinguish human from AI-generated text, compare AI and human abilities in language processes, and apply speech- and language-based machine learning to clinical diagnosis.
+Georgiou investigates how speech and language can be leveraged to advance our understanding of second language acquisition, with the aim of informing educational support, and of neurological conditions, with the aim of improving clinical support.
+His work is grounded in the interface of linguistics and other fields, such as artificial intelligence, education, cognitive science, and clinical neurology.

+His research focuses on the development of predictive frameworks to better model second language speech and language in typically developing individuals and to optimize learning outcomes.
+In parallel, it focuses on the design of computational approaches — particularly machine learning and interpretable modeling — to support the automatic detection, assessment, and monitoring of neurodevelopmental and neurodegenerative conditions, using speech- and language-based features.
+At its core, his interdisciplinary research program aims to generate real-world impact by informing effective interventions in educational and clinical practice.

 Honors and awards

 Georgiou received the Cyprus Research Award – Young Researcher 2023 in the field of Humanities and Social Sciences by the Cyprus Research and Innovation Foundation.
 The rationale behind this accolade was, according to the review committee, his consistent production of high-quality research, which is recognized both nationally and internationally, and the excellence of his inter- and intra-disciplinary research, which effectively integrates emerging technologies into his area of expertise, facilitating their application in similar fields.
 Furthermore, the committee highlighted that the number of his publications in internationally recognized journals exceeds the world average in his field and that the launch of the Phonetic Lab indicates his insight and effective leadership skills.

 In 2024, he was unanimously elected Fellow of the Young Academy of Europe as a recognition of his "outstanding scientific achievements", according to the rationale provided by the committee of the organization.